snehinsen/bossbatle-rbtx/README.md

 # Boss Batle

-**A game writen moddeled after a flow chart made for our Robotics Cource in High School**
+**A game being writen moddeled after a flow chart made for our Robotics Cource**